New IA and content structure for a care management platform

 Business objectives:

-In my first week, I was asked to provide recommendations on how to improve the platform design, and the Care Portal first.
+In my first week, I was asked to make recommendations on how to improve the platform design, primarily the Care Portal

 Challenges

-Next, I conducted a UX competitive analysis of Welkin’s direct and indirect competitors to identify the strengths and limitations of their CRMs, since these were solutions people used to get the job done.
+I then continued the research by conducting a UX competitive analysis of Welkin’s direct and indirect competitors, as their CRM systems offered solutions people used to get the job done.

 My goal was to better understand the subject area, which would help come up with a solution that, in turn, would make our customer lives easier.
-While analyzing, I discovered some strengths that could definitely improve usability and overall user experience.
+While analyzing, I discovered some strengths that could improve the overall user experience of our CRM.

 Closing thoughts

-By implementing a new information architecture and content structure, we have helped our customers significantly reduce time and effort when interacting with the Care Portal, their satisfaction with the product has increased by more than 37%.
+By implementing a new information architecture and content structure, we have helped our customers significantly reduce time and effort when interacting with the Care Portal, and their satisfaction with the product has increased by more than 37%.
 All this contributed to achieving their goals of better serving their patients.
-The new platform got a much better "job" done than before because 4 months after the launch, Welkin almost doubled the number of clients.

 Nevertheless, there is some food for thought out there.
 We packed a lot of changes in the launch at once - new IA, UI, and rebranding.
 But our customers spent time and energy to get benefits from the previous design, no matter how bad it was.
 When we forced people to throw away their investments, they were rightly upset.
 However, by regularly communicating with users, the product team did their best to show why the design changes were valuable to the users.
 And they got excited when the benefits were clear.

-Before I joined the company, a product manager started conducting research applying Jobs-to-be-done approach to deeply understand what customer needs were being unmet.
-Since Welkin had a fairly wide range of customers, two main groups of job performers were identified:
+Before I joined the company, a product manager started conducting research applying Jobs-to-be-done approach to deeply understand what people want to achieve.
+That way we can build a better solution that reflects those desires.

 Together with the product manager, I analyzed the raw data obtained during 12 interviews to determine:

-The "jobs" that CRM helped job performers accomplish from a functional perspective (the job statement formula: Action + Object + Clarifier)
+• Job statements that define the main job and provide a clear understanding of what customers need (the job statement formula: Action + Object + Clarifier)

-It helped the product, engineering, and sales teams better understand what customers were trying to achieve and make the teams think about outcomes.
+It helped better understand what customers were trying to achieve and make the teams think about outcomes.

 Process